JulienRobberechts/nodejs-test-double-guide/readme.md

 | 7.
 [Mocha + Chai + Sinon + rewiremock][rewiremock] |      X      |     X     |      X      |           X            |
 | 8.
 [Mocha + Chai + testdouble][testdouble]         |      X      |     X     |      X      |           X            |

 Each solutions will test the following basic code.
-The goal is to test the module A which reference the module B. We'll do it with spy and stub with partial or full test double.
+The goal is to test the module A (The system under test) which reference the module B (the dependency to test double).
+We'll do it with spy and stub with partial or full test double.

-_`ModuleB.js`_
+_`ModuleB.js`_ = the dependency to test double

 ```js
 function DoItB() {